Are you looking for an easy way to embed more than 1 Instagram feed on your website?

 - How to show multiple Instagram user feeds

-But before we dive in, let’s looking at some of the reasons why you’d want to show more than a single Instagram feed on your site.
+Before we dive in, let’s look at some of the reasons why you’d want to show multiple Instagram feeds on your site.

 Why Display Multiple Instagram Feeds?